What is pronation, over-pronation, and flat feet of the foot?

 There are several tests that can be carried out to determine if you have weakness in your gluteus medius which could be resulting in over-pronation of the foot.

 If this imbalance is not addressed, it can lead to more serious and additional issues such as knee and hip pain and other lower limb injuries.
 The sooner you can address an imbalance, you can either; prevent it from becoming an issue in the first place or get back to full fitness quicker and spend less time resting and rehabbing.
 Booking in for Physiotherapy with one of our team could help you overcome these issues quickly.
+A physical therapist can also recommend supportive shoes, custom orthotics, or specific running shoes based on your foot strikes and gait analysis.
 You can also book in to see one of our Physio’s Dan to get your gait and running style analysed using our treadmill and gait analysis software.
-You can book in with one of our specialists here.
+Running stores often offer gait analysis to help select the right footwear for those with overpronation.

 Spotting the weak link